 - Slide the PiRTC into place on the Raspberry Pi unit. (photo)

 Install Raspian onto the micro SD card.

-- Download the latest version of Raspian with Pixel
+- Download the March 2017 version of Raspian

 - Flash Raspian to the SD card using a computer.
 I recommend using Etcher.
 This will take some time.